Jason Feddy

-Jason Edward Feddy (born 22 February 1966) is an English musician who became a U.S. citizen in 2010, and now makes his home in Southern California.
-In addition to a solo career as a singer/songwriter, Feddy has fronted several bands, as well as written and performed for television, movies, and the stage.
-Feddy has also had a run hosting his own radio show.
-In 2019 Feddy was named Laguna Beach "Artist of the Year."
+Jason Edward Feddy (born 22 February 1966) is an English musician who became a U.S. citizen in 2010, and now lives in Southern California.
+In addition his solo career as a singer/songwriter, Feddy has fronted several bands, as well as writing and performing for television, movies, and the stage.

 Career

 Feddy was born in the city of Leeds, Yorkshire, England.
-He left school at 16 and later formed the rock 'n roll band Officer Dibble, which he fronted as a singer and guitar player.
+He left school at 16 and later formed the rock 'n roll band Officer Dibble, which he fronted as a singer and guitarist.
 In 1984 he became lead singer of his first professional band, "Soft Target," working men's clubs in the UK's North East and touring Norway.
 Going solo as a singer/songwriter soon thereafter, he spent the next couple of decades touring and making albums.
 Feddy has been featured in the London-based Time Out (magazine) and on the cover of the Classic Rock Society journal.
 He has toured in Europe regularly and has written songs for theater, television and film.